 You Are Your Biggest Critic

-While other things outside of your control may make it more difficult for you to increase your income or be successful, you are by far your biggest detractor.
-Take this graphic for example:
+While other things outside your control may make it more difficult for you to increase your income or be successful, you are your biggest detractor.
+Take this graphic, for example:

 Where do you spend the majority of your time?
 There are three major areas of your life.